sm0ke87/ansible-suricata/README.md

 ## Basic setup IDS ##

-Playbook was created for get knowledge in ansible
+Playbook for basic setup IDS to your host

-### What we are have? ###
+### What we have? ###

-* suricata.yml is playbook for install and configure suricata for IDS mode ([check it out ](https://suricata.readthedocs.io/en/suricata-6.0.4/quickstart.html#basic-setup "suricata docs"))
+* suricata.yml is playbook for install and configure suricata in IDS mode ([check it out ](https://suricata.readthedocs.io/en/suricata-6.0.4/quickstart.html#basic-setup "suricata docs"))

 * suricata_stop.yml will stop service if it needs